Polyester (film): Production

-Waters' usual acting troupe, the Dreamlanders, serve minor roles in Polyester, compared to Waters' previous films Desperate Living, Female Trouble and Pink Flamingos, which starred several Dreamlanders in major roles.
+The Dreamlanders, Waters' usual acting troupe, serve minor roles in Polyester, compared to Waters' previous films Desperate Living, Female Trouble, and Pink Flamingos, which starred several Dreamlanders in major roles.
 Only two, Divine and Edith Massey, receive top billing.
-This was also Massey's final collaboration with Waters before her 1984 death.
-Dreamlander perennials Mink Stole, Mary Vivian Pearce, Cookie Mueller, Sharon Niesp, Marina Melin, Susan Lowe and Jean Hill have plot integral roles; however, they are much smaller compared to earlier films.
+This movie was also Massey's final collaboration with Waters before her 1984 death.
+Dreamlander perennials Mink Stole, Mary Vivian Pearce, Cookie Mueller, Sharon Niesp, Marina Melin, Susan Lowe, and Jean Hill have plot integral roles; however, they are much smaller compared to earlier films.
 Principal photography took place over the course of three weeks in October 1980.

 Polyester was the first Waters film to skirt the mainstream, even garnering an R rating (his previous films were all unrated or rated X—the equivalent of the Motion Picture Association of America's present-day NC-17 rating).
 The film is set in a middle-class Baltimore suburb instead of its slums and bohemian neighborhoods, the setting of Waters' earlier films.

 During an interview on The Ghost of Hollywood, cinematographer David Insley revealed that the helicopter used to shoot the opening scenes had to make an emergency landing on a nearby golf course while it was open.
-After the helicopter was cleared for safety, it was subsequently towed from the fairway using a flatbed.
+After the helicopter was cleared for safety, it was towed from the fairway using a flatbed.

 This was Insley's third collaboration with Waters and his first as lead cinematographer.
-He would go on to shoot Hairspray and Cry-Baby as well.
+Insley also photographed Hairspray and Cry-Baby.